dongliang3571/My-Environment-Setup/README.md

 # set -o vi # using vim syntax
 # set -o emacs # using emacs syntax

+# for iTerm to turn on timestamp
+if [ $TERM_PROGRAM = "iTerm.app" ]; then
+  osascript -e 'tell application "System Events" to keystroke "e" using {command down, shift down}' fi

 echo '                                   '
 echo '                                   '
 echo ' _________________________________ '